Zamiell/stardew-valley/Min-Max_Guide.md

 ### Summer 10

 * Harvest the Starfruit and replant.
-(The Speed Gro will stay on the tiles, so you should not have to re-apply any.
-The exception is if you are planting more Starfruit on your second crop than you did on your first crop; then you need to apply it to the additional tiles.)
+(The Speed Gro will stay on the tiles, so you should not have to re-apply any.)
 * Do not sell any of the Starfruit - all of it should be going into kegs, even the gold-quality ones.
-At this point you should be tapping as many oak trees as possible and building as many kegs as possible.
+At this point you should be tapping as many [Oak Trees](https://stardewvalleywiki.com/Oak_Tree) as possible and building as many [Kegs](https://stardewvalleywiki.com/Keg) as possible.
 (Buy the necessary wood from Robin if you are short.)
 * To start with, you can fill your house with kegs.
 Later on, it is convenient to buy several [Big Sheds](https://stardewvalleywiki.com/Shed) and place them near the house.
 Alternatively, once you unlock the [Quarry](https://stardewvalleywiki.com/Quarry), you can cover it with flooring and use it to stockpile kegs.

 ### Summer 11

 * Go to the Skull Caverns so that we can get some money for Spring 12.
-* Return home early from so that you can smelt some Iridium Bars before going to bed.

 ### Summer 12

-* When the Iridium Bars are finished smelting, sell them to Clint.
+* When the Iridium Bars are finished smelting (at around 2:30 PM), sell them directly to Clint.
 * You should have enough money to go to Pierre's and buy any other summer crops that you need for bundles/quests/presents/whatever.
 The longest crops to grow are [Melons](https://stardewvalleywiki.com/Melon) and [Blueberries](https://stardewvalleywiki.com/Blueberry), which take 13 days.
 Thus, if you hoe + plant them today, you do not have to bother watering them, and they will be ready by Summer 28.

 ### Summer 19

 * Harvest the Starfruit and replant.

+### Summer 24

+* Ship enough items so that you can buy enough [Deluxe Speed-Gro](https://stardewvalleywiki.com/Deluxe_Speed-Gro) tomorrow to cover your whole field.

+### Summer 25

+* You must buy [Deluxe Speed-Gro](https://stardewvalleywiki.com/Deluxe_Speed-Gro) from the [Oasis](https://stardewvalleywiki.com/Oasis) today (so that you can have 3 crops of [Pumpkins](https://stardewvalleywiki.com/Pumpkin)).

+### Summer 27

+* Ship enough items so that you can buy enough [Pepper Seeds](https://stardewvalleywiki.com/Pepper_Seeds) tomorrow to cover your field.
+(Pepper Seeds are 40g each.)

 ### Summer 28

-* Harvest the Starfruit and replant [Pepper Seeds](https://stardewvalleywiki.com/Pepper_Seeds) or [Radish Seeds](https://stardewvalleywiki.com/Radish_Seeds) as a "linger" crop for fall.
+* Harvest the Starfruit and replant [Pepper Seeds](https://stardewvalleywiki.com/Pepper_Seeds) as a "linger" crop for fall.

 ### Fall 1